 How to Make Roux and Use It to Thicken Soups and Sauces

-A classic thickening agent for soups and sauces, roux (pronounced "roo") gives dishes silky-smooth body and a nutty flavor.
-It's an essential building block of dishes that range from macaroni and cheese to gumbo.
-How to make a roux is something every cook should know, and easier than you might think.
-Let's take a look!
+Silky smooth roux (prounced roo) not only thickens sauces, soups, and stews, it also adds a subtle nutty flavor to the dish.
+It's an essential building block of recipes that range from macaroni and cheese to gumbo.
+How to make a roux is something every cook should know, and it's easier than you might think.
+Let's do some roux!

 How to Make Roux